edgarcltop/clp_bert/README.md

-# Clpbert
+# Clpba

- Clpbert, an efficient framework for end-to-end learning for image-text and video-text tasks.
+ Clpba, an efficient framework for end-to-end learning for image-text and video-text tasks.
 It takes raw videos/images + text as inputs, and outputs task predictions.
 ClpBERT is designed based on 2D CNNs and transformers, and uses a sparse sampling strategy